kavindrakandpal/kavindrakandpal.github.io/_pages/profiles.md

     image_circular: false # crops the image to make it circular
     more_info: >
       <p><b>Mr. Aditya Sodhani<b/></p>
-      <p>Project Title: Design of Pixel Circuit Using a-IGZO TFTs to Enhance Uniformity of AMOLED Displays by Threshold Voltage Compensation</p>
+      <p>Project Title: <a href="https://link.springer.com/article/10.1007/s13369-021-05457-2">Design of Pixel Circuit Using a-IGZO TFTs to Enhance Uniformity of AMOLED Displays by Threshold Voltage Compensation</a></p>
       <p>Affiliation: Department of Electrical and Electronics, BITS - Pilani</p>
       <p>Current Affiliation: Department of Electrical and Electronics, BITS - Pilani</p>
   - align: right